 This is an article on a series that explains the historical development of the Trinity doctrine.
-The main purpose of this series is to show the decisive influence of the Roman Emperors on the acceptance of the Trinity doctrine.
-The previous article discussed the Council of Nicaea.
-It shows that Constantine manipulated that council.
+The main purpose of this series is to show the decisive influence that Roman Emperors had on the church’s acceptance of the Trinity doctrine.
+A previous article that discussed the Council of Nicaea showed that Constantine manipulated that council.
 He:

 - Presided over it,